thakkaryash94/gatsby-github-personal-website/src/data/posts/2019-01-30-hello-world.md

 ---
-title: "Welcome to Jekyll2!"
+title: "Welcome to Jekyll!"
-published: true
+published: false
 ---

 **Hello world**, this is my first Jekyll blog post.

-I hope you like it!